swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

-We considered using `swift build` as the top level command for the package manager and moving the other verbs from being flags to being subcommands of `swift build`, instead of introducing a `package` command (e.g., `swift init`).
+We considered using `swift build` as the top level command for the package manager and moving the other verbs from being flags to being subcommands of `swift build`, instead of introducing a `package` command (e.g., `swift build init`).
 We think this reads poorly and is less clear than making them `package` subcommands.

 We considered adding a `swift pm` subcommand instead of using `swift package`.
 That